-The actuarial assumptions used in the September 30, 2016 valuation were based on the results of an actuarial experience study for the period October 1, 2010 - September 30, 2015.
+The actuarial assumptions used in the September 30, 2017 valuation were based on the results of an investigation of the economic and demographic experience for the ERS based upon participant data as of September 30, 2015.
+The Board of Control accepted and approved these changes in September 2016, which became effective at the beginning of the fiscal year 2016.

 The long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-The target asset allocation and best estimates of geometric real rates of return for each major asset class, as provided by the ERS, are summarized in the following table:
+The target asset allocation and best estimates of geometric real rates of return for each major asset class are as follows:

 Long-Term

 Target Expected Rate

-Asset Class Allocation of Return
+Allocation of Return

 Fixed Income 17.00% 4.40%

-US Large Stocks 32.00% 8.00%
+U.S. Large Stocks 32.00% 8.00%

-US Mid Stocks 9.00% 10.00%
+U.S. Mid Stocks 9.00% 10.00%

-US Small Stocks 4.00% 11.00%
+U.S. Small Stocks 4.00% 11.00%

 International Developed Market Stocks 12.00% 9.50%

 International Emerging Market Stocks 3.00% 11.00%

 Alternatives 10.00% 10.10%

 Real Estate 10.00% 7.50%

-Cash Equivalents 3.00% 1.50%
+Cash Equivalents 3.00 % 1.50%

-Total 100%
+Total 100.00%

-^{} Includes assumed rate of inflation of 2.50%
+\ Includes assumed rate of inflation of 2.75%

-Discount rate: The discount rate used to measure the total pension liability at September 30, 2017 was the long term rate of return, 7.75%.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at rates currently in effect and that employer contributions will be made in accordance with the funding policy adopted by the ERS Board of Control.
-Projected future benefit payments for all current plan members were projected for all years.
+Discount rate - The discount rate used to measure the total pension liability was the long-term rate of return, 7.70%.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contributions rate and that the employer contributions will be made in accordance with the funding policy adopted by the ERS Board of Control.
+Based on those assumptions, components of the pension plan's fiduciary net position were projected to be available to make all projected future benefit payments of current plan members.

-Based on those assumptions, each employer's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability and a municipal bond rate was not used in determining the discount rate.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Notes to Financial Statements (continued) For the Year Ended June 30, 2018
+Notes to Financial Statements (continued) For the Year Ended June 30, 2019